-Our bathrooms are stocked full to-the-brim with plastic packaging.
-Even for those of us who are conscious of this issue, it’s quite difficult to eliminate every single piece of plastic from our cabinets.
+Our bathrooms are stocked full-to-the-brim with plastic packaging.
+Even for those conscious of this issue, it isn't easy to eliminate every piece of plastic from our homes.

-In this article we outline different products that are all 100% plastic-free from brands that are ethical, transparent, and sustainable.
+In this article, we outline different products that are all 100% plastic-free from ethical, transparent, and sustainable brands.

 Let's dive in, shall we?

 Starting from the top of our list, we have hair care.
-Something almost all of us use on a very regular basis is shampoo and conditioner.
+Almost all of us use shampoo and conditioner on a very regular basis.

 Traditional shampoo and conditioner have long been an issue for the environment.
 Usually housed in plastic bottles that rarely get recycled with ingredients that are often formulated with harsh chemicals that do more harm than good, these bathroom staples are now competing with a much more sustainable version.